← Back to App

 What does "cryptographically signed" mean for my records?

-Each compliance packet is digitally signed using Ed25519 cryptography.
+Each Compliance Verification Record is digitally signed using Ed25519 cryptography.
 This signature mathematically proves two things:

 Anyone — an insurer, auditor, or regulator — can verify the signature independently using TeleVerify's public key, without needing access to TeleVerify's systems.
 This makes your compliance records third-party verifiable evidence, not just self-generated documentation.